MUM THINKS I'M AT A YOGA RETREAT

 CLEAR HISTORY

 Maybe this is why the extremists of yesteryear, like Dillinja and Luke Vibert, sounded so tame in comparison.
 There was a time this genre had its spiritual home at Bang Face.
 On most line ups, they would have been the most left field acts on the bill.
 But here, they seem old fashioned and predictable.
-Bang Face thrives on intensity, and when acts play it safe, it stands out.
-In the 90s, many of these artists came from a style nicknamed ‘drill & bass’, but Simon Reynolds quipped that it be better termed ‘droll & bass’ to capture its mischievous character.
-The prankish personality of those years seems to have laid the groundwork for so much of the festival’s ethos of fun and playfulness.
+Bang Face thrives on intensity, and when acts play it safe, it's noticeable.
+In the 90s, many of these artists came from a style nicknamed ‘drill & bass’, but Simon Reynolds cleverly quipped that it be better termed ‘droll & bass’ to capture its mischievous character.
+The prankish personality of those years prevails through so much of the festival’s ethos of fun and playfulness.
 Aphex Twin’s distorted grin seem to lurk around every corner.

 BACK ONCE AGAIN WITH THE KRILL BEHAVIOUR